 We all know that the bottom line drives business making decisions.
 When it comes to hiring this couldn't be more true.
-This is why more and more businesses look to recruiting companies to help them find the best candidates for the job.
+This is why more and more businesses look to a firm to help them find the best candidates for the job.
 Time is a commodity that isn't replaceable and hiring managers would rather leverage their resources and save time by connecting with candidates who are actively pursuing their job search.
 When there is a need for above-average talent, an experienced recruiting agency can find the right person for the job.
 There is a considerable amount of voluntary turnover in the workforce, with the majority of workers quitting their job within six months of their start date.
 Those metrics highlight the importance of making the best hire for a position.
-Some reasons for high turnover goes beyond the control of an employer, and hiring managers can circumvent many issues relating to bad hiring.
+Some reasons for high turnover go beyond the control of an employer, and hiring managers can circumvent many issues relating to bad hiring.
 Often, it's an issue of time that makes the difference between hiring marginal employees or landing great talent.
 The best return on investment is to hire a recruiting firm that specializes in your area of business.
 Now let’s talk about what’s in it for companies that decide to give recruiting firms a shot.
 Pre-screening is vital; it's also one of the steps where many decision-makers falter because of not being as thorough as they should be.
 Recruiters are trained to avoid shortcuts in the prescreening process.
-The steps involve the initial phone communication with the candidate; based on how that goes; then there is a face to face meeting (in person or skype).
+The steps involve the initial phone communication with the candidate; based on how that goes; then there is a face-to-face meeting (in person or skype).
 During the pre-screen the recruiter is assessing the candidates fit for the role; this assessment reaches beyond technical skills and goes into culture fits as well.